bxparks/rpn83p/docs/USER_GUIDE.md

 including 4xAAA batteries, it takes slightly less time waking up from deep sleep, the Touchpad keyboard is actually usable if you want to use it in TI-Nspire mode, and it looks a lot better in my opinion.

+There is one additional difference between an Nspire and a regular TI-83+/84+.
+When the Nspire is turned off and in deep-sleep mode, it seems to consume battery power at a much higher rate than a regular TI-83+ or TI-84+.
+An Nspire in the off-state can completely deplete a set of freshly-charged AAA batteries in only 2-3 months (I use 750 mAh NiMH batteries, see section below).
+In contrast, the same set of batteries will work fine after being in an 83+/84+ in the off-state for 5-6 months.
+(I don't have the equipment to measure the exact amount of microamps consumed by each calculator model.
+But my guess is that the Nspire consumes 3-5X the idle current of an 83+/84+.)

 **Batteries**